 Some say that payments can be an uninteresting subject.
-But industry experts prove otherwise and show that the topic can lead to an interesting discussion!
-At least, this is what we have seen in PagBrasil’s latest webinar in partnership with E-commerce Brasil.
+But industry experts prove otherwise and show that the topic can lead to an exciting conversation!
+At least, we have seen this in PagBrasil’s latest webinar in partnership with E-commerce Brasil.

-We gathered specialists to discuss the main ecommerce payment trends in Brazil.
-Ralf Germer, CEO and cofounder of PagBrasil, Alexandre Reganati, founder of Buda Digital, and Ariel Alexandre, cofounder of Ecommerce Experience, shares their insights on ecommerce payment trends in Brazil.
-The discussion was held in the Portuguese language.
-Check it out!
+We gathered specialists to discuss the main e-commerce payment trends in Brazil.
+Ralf Germer, CEO and co-founder of PagBrasil, Alexandre Reganati, founder of Buda Digital, and Ariel Alexandre, co-founder of E-commerce Experience, share their insights on e-commerce payment trends in Brazil.
+Here are a few highlights of the topics discussed in the webinar!

 Pix helps digital businesses increase their sales

-For Alexandre Reganati, the main benefit of Pix is the immediate confirmation.
-“Consumers get most anxious after the purchase is complete.
-So, customers have a high acceptance towards instant payment methods because they want everything instantly,” he says.
+For Alexandre Reganati, Pix’s immediate confirmation is what makes the payment method great.
+“Consumers are the most anxious right after the purchase is complete.
+Therefore, customers have a high acceptance towards instant payment methods because they want everything instantly,” he says.
 For Reganati, Pix also increases conversion rates and encourages impulsive purchases.

 Traditional local payment methods are still relevant

 But for Germer, the scenario has proven to be different.
 “The story is always similar, but radical changes don’t happen.
 Things develop and evolve over time.”
-For Germer, local credit cards remain relevant due to benefits such as rewards and the possibility to pay in installments.
+For Germer, local credit cards remain relevant in Brazil due to benefits such as rewards and the possibility to pay in installments.
 For boletos, habit is still a very present element that makes replacing the traditional bar code for Pix more difficult.

-For Reganati, credit cards and Pix will predominate the Brazilian ecommerce scenario.
+For Reganati, credit cards and Pix will predominate the Brazilian e-commerce scenario.
 “I don’t see Pix cannibalizing credit cards any time soon, especially since many users store their credit card details in their web browsers.”
 The motives that most contribute to credit card preferences, according to Reganati, are installment payments and the possibility of centralizing all payments in one place.

 Shopify business case and observed results

 According to Ariel, PagBrasil Pix represented, in September, 14.7% of transactions.
 Further, conversion rates stood at approximately 70%.
-“What I value at PagBrasil is the fluid experience, one of the most important aspects for frictionless payments”, he says.
+“What I value at PagBrasil is the fluid experience, one of the most important aspects for frictionless payments,” he says.